 The asset management unit has been established and is made up of 4 officials, inclusive of the Divisional Head.
 Fleet management forms part of the asset management unit.
-The municipality reviewed its asset management policy and it was adopted by council on 29 May 2018 as part of the budget related policies.
+The municipality reviewed its asset management policy and it was adopted by council on 29 May 2018 and subsequently in the 2019/2020 financial year as part of the budget related policies.